Symplectic group

 The symplectic group over the field of complex numbers is a non-compact, simply connected, simple Lie group.
+The definition of this group includes no conjugates (contrary to what one might naively expect) but instead it is exactly the same as the definition bar the field change.

 Sp(n, C) is the complexification of the real group Sp(2n, R).
 Sp(2n, R) is a real, non-compact, connected, simple Lie group.
 It has a fundamental group isomorphic to the group of integers under addition.
 As the real form of a simple Lie group its Lie algebra is a splittable Lie algebra.